ashwinschronicles/ashwinschronicles.github.io/content/pages/landing-page-about-me.md

 I am Ashwin Kumar Karnad, a Research Software Engineer at the Max Planck Institute for the Structure and Dynamics of Matter (MPSD) in Hamburg.

-I studied Dual Majored in B.E Electronics and Instrumentation & Int.
+I Dual Majored in B.E Electronics and Instrumentation & Int.
 MSc Physics at BITS Pilani KK Birla Goa campus, India (Batch of 2017-22).

 I had always wanted to publish some of my projects and experiments on a public platform so that people working on similar projects can give and take ideas.
 It also serves as a way to showcase the experience that I have gained while doing such projects.